JamesManningR/VueTypewriterComposable/README.md

    */
   isPausingAtEnd: Ref<boolean>;
   /**
+   * Whether or not the typewriter will shuffle once the last word in the itteration has been typed out */
+  willShuffle: Ref<boolean>;
+  /**
    * Whether or not the typewriter is to end on an empty string */
   finishEmpty: Ref<boolean>;